Wal33D/manic_vscode_extension/docs/game-reference/scripting/syntax/events.md

 # Example: place:10,10,1;  # Make ground
 ```

+**Warning**: Placing a wall on top of a miner or vehicle will phase them through the ground.
+This behavior will be updated in the future to bury them until dug out.

 ### drill
 Drill wall at location.
 ```
 drill:row,col;
 # Example: drill:15,15;
 ```

+**Note**: All wall tiles can be drilled with this event, including those not normally drillable.
+Drilling may cause other tiles to automatically collapse and fire drill triggers.

 ### placerubble
 Create rubble at location.